JKO for Landau: a variational particle method for homogeneous Landau equation: Numerical examples

 \subsection{10D anisotropic solution with Maxwellian molecules}

-In real plasma simulations, the density $f$ lives in a six-dimensional phase space, with three dimensions corresponding to spatial coordinates and three to velocity components.
-This high dimensionality presents a significant computational challenge.
-In this test, we aim to demonstrate the potential of our proposed method in managing such high-dimensional problems, leveraging the use of particles and neural networks for approximation.
-The example we use is adapted from \cite[Example 5.3]{ilin2024transportbasedparticlemethods}.
+In this test, we aim to demonstrate the potential of our proposed method in managing high-dimensional problems, leveraging the use of particles and neural networks for approximation.
+The example we use is adapted from \cite[Example 5.3]{ilin2024}.